olayasturias/olayasturias.github.io/_posts/2020-07-25-rpi-cam-ros.md

 So, without further ado, let's get into it!

-# Connecting to your raspberry
+# Connecting to your Raspberry
-There are two ways that you have of connecting to the raspberry:
+There are two ways that you have of connecting to the Raspberry:

-1. SSH: by running `ssh pi@{raspberry_ip}` in a terminal window, you will have access to the command line of the raspberry pi, without desktop environment.
+1. SSH: by running `ssh pi@{raspberry_ip}` in a terminal window, you will have access to the command line of the Raspberry pi, without desktop environment.
-2. VNC: in this case, use any VNC Viewer (for example, I use [VNC Viewer](https://www.realvnc.com/es/connect/download/viewer/)) to have the raspberry desktop in your PC as a window.
+2. VNC: in this case, use any VNC Viewer (for example, I use [VNC Viewer](https://www.realvnc.com/es/connect/download/viewer/)) to have the Raspberry desktop in your PC as a window.
 Similarly, you will have to write your Raspberry's IP, and then the viewer will ask you for user and password.